Comprehensive Economic and Trade Agreement (CETA)

 Further information on investment protection and investment dispute settlement

-Ensuring good cooperation in the future
+Ensuring good cooperation in future

-Protecting democracy, consumers and environment
+Protecting democracy, consumers and the environment

 The agreement ensures that the economic gains from CETA serve to uphold, rather than undermine, democracy, consumers' health and safety, social and labour rights and the environment.
 The European Commission published its negotiating mandate for CETA in December 2015.

 - CETA will replace the 8 existing bilateral investment agreements between individual EU Member States and Canada.
 CETA has enabled the EU to introduce further guarantees to prevent abuse of investment protection rules and investor-state dispute settlement systems.

 - The Commission has taken seriously the public's concerns about investment.
 The improved investor-to-state arbitration system will be based on clearer rules.
 These include:

 - a code of conduct

 - government control over arbitrators

 With CETA, investors will not be able to challenge genuine regulatory action by states.
 CETA will not affect the right of governments to regulate in the public interest.